Answers to your

 That depends on what activities you want to do while you’re here.

-Getting to your eco-chalet itself involves a flat 100m walking trail through the jungle from the car park, however your guide will take your luggage down for you in a trolley.
+Getting to your eco-chalet itself involves a flat 100m walking trail through the jungle from the car park, however there is a luggage trolley to make it easier.

 Are there beaches close to Swell Lodge?

-Merrial’s Beach is a beautifully secluded little low-tide beach about 15 minutes walk from the lodge which our guides can show you.
+Merrial’s Beach is a beautifully secluded little low-tide beach about 15 minutes walk from the lodge.
 It’s a nice spot to cool off but unless it’s very calm, snorkelling is best done back in the main cove.

 Is there air conditioning at Swell Lodge?